State and Local Climate and Energy Program

 - Track/Benchmark – Develop a tracking system, establish baseline reporting conditions and reporting period, and collect and organize performance data.

 - Evaluate – Conduct impact, process, and/or market evaluations to measure benefits.
-States can use available evaluation tools to simplify this process.

 More details are available in EPA's Model Energy Efficiency Program Impact Evaluation Guide (PDF) (152 pp, 1.44M, About PDF).

-The terms evaluation, measurement, and verification (EM&V) encompass a wide range of analyses used to assess clean energy programs.
-EM&V efforts are generally applied to energy efficiency programs administered by utilities, states, and third–party energy efficiency providers, as well as state-mandated renewable energy policies and programs funded by ratepayers.
+The terms evaluation, measurement, and verification (EM&V) encompass a wide range of industry-standard analyses used to assess clean energy programs.
+EM&V efforts are generally applied to energy efficiency programs administered by utilities, states, and third-party energy efficiency providers, as well as state-mandated renewable energy policies and programs funded by ratepayers.

 - Determining whether overall objectives are being achieved